Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 4. Choose whatever values you like for the 'Importance' field.

-5. Click the 'Save' button.
+5. Click the `Save` button.

 You now have a prioritized list of user story requirements:

 ![](img/Define_the_Requirements_11.png)

 The next thing we can do is assign estimates to each requirement.
 This is something that the developers or business analysts may do based on the complexity and scope of each.
 The 'Estimates' column is not visible yet, so first we need to show it.
-To do that, click on the 'Show/Hide Columns' dropdown list and select 'Show Estimate (points)'.:
+To do that, click on the 'Show/Hide Columns' dropdown list and select 'Show Estimate (points)':

 ![](img/Define_the_Requirements_12.png)